 "Here at Kingswell, I prefer the more expansive (and Munger-approved) view that all intelligent investing is value investing.
 That it really boils down to getting back more in value than you pay out in capital — and should not be limited to the working capital calculations that once dominated the discipline."

-I do feel like value investors have too often limited themselves to ratios like P/E, which often don't measure the most important generators of value in a tech-driven world, e.g.
+Value investors have too often limited themselves to ratios like P/E, which often don't measure the most important generators of value in a tech-driven world, e.g.

 - mindshare/time spent: before YouTube was acquired by Google, board member Roelof Botha (now partner at Sequoia) said he knew YouTube would be valuable because at all his other portfolio companies, the employees were watching YouTube.